sailfish009/bsdf/matlab/README.md

 This is the implementation of the BSDF format for Matlab/Octave.
 It's in good shape and well tested.
-Though it could do with some love from a Matlab expert to optimize the code and/or improve the implementation, e.g. by allowing custom converters.
+Though it could do with some love from a Matlab expert to optimize the code and/or improve the implementation, e.g. by allowing custom extensions.

 ## Installation